 What Is It?

-They are a set of titanium screws shaped in various diameter and shapes to match the patient’s teeth and placed in the jaw.
-After placing them, time to heal is important as they need to fuse to the jawbone.
+They are a set of titanium or zirconia metal screws shaped in various diameters and shapes to match the patient’s teeth and surgically attached to the jaw.
+They are the closest dental restoration to replace missing teeth.
+After placing them, time to heal is important as they need to be fused into the jawbone.
 This process is called osseointegration.
-Once embedded into the jaw, then the restoration is placed.
+A sturdy primary implant stability is linked to successful integration and satisfactory clinical results over the coming years.
+To guarantee successful osseointegration, it is important to determine early stability at various periods.
+Once the implant is embedded into the jaw, then the restoration is placed.
 This process will take three to six months to complete.

-Using diagnostic and surgical protocols, the titanium screw is placed on the patient’s jawbone without pain or discomfort.
+Using diagnostic and surgical protocols, the titanium screw is attached to the patient’s jawbone.
+The oral surgeon usually administers anesthesia or a different type of sedation before the oral surgery so the individual will not feel discomfort nor pain.
 Upper jaw restorations are easily done and don’t take a lot of time to achieve.
-Implants can support even a full mouth restoration.
+Teeth implants can support even a full mouth restoration with the help of overdenture or permanent dentures.
 Among the treatments available, artificial root restorations have shown to have the highest success rate as well as being safe.
-They look and function like your original set of teeth and it could last almost a lifetime with proper dental care.
+They look and function like your original set of teeth and they could last almost a lifetime with proper dental care.

 Are They Right For Anyone?

-- Candidates should have good oral and proper hygiene maintenance.
+- A candidate for restorative dentistry should have good oral and proper hygiene maintenance.

-- A candidate with diabetes or taking any systemic medication is not necessarily unable to get this treatment as long as the condition is under control and does not pose any oral and maxillofacial surgery risk.
+- Candidates with diabetes or taking any additional systemic medication are not necessarily unable to get this treatment as long as their conditions are under control and do not pose oral and maxillofacial surgery risks.

-- Candidate should have a dense jaw bone, if not then a graft could be placed at the surgical area.
-Sometimes, a sinus lift may be necessary to move the sinus up in order to make room for bone grafting in the upper jaw.
+- The candidate should have a dense jaw bone, if not then a bone graft could be placed in the surgical area.
+Sometimes, a sinus lift (also called sinus augmentation) may be necessary to move the sinus up in order to make room for bone grafting in the upper jaw.

-- There is no periodontal disease present on the candidate.
+- There is no type of periodontal disease or gum disease like gingivitis present on the candidate.

 - The candidate does not smoke or is willing to give up smoking particularly during the osseointegration period.

-- The ADA advises that “careful oral hygiene is essential for the success of the implant.”
-Candidate should be committed to having a healthy lifestyle, a good oral hygiene regimen and moreover, be willing to undergo post-surgical routine visits and consultations.
+- The American Dental Association (ADA) advises that “Careful Oral hygiene is essential for the success of the Dental implant.”
+The candidate should be committed to having a healthy lifestyle, a good oral hygiene regimen, and moreover, be willing to undergo post-surgical routine visits and consultations.

 Benefits of Fixed Prosthodontics: